PruthviRajG25/PruthviRajG25/README.md

 ### 🔗 TinyCut

-A lightweight URL-shortening application with analytics.
+A lightweight and modern URL-shortening application.

 **Tech Stack**